learn-co-students/hs-adv-se-flinstagram-precollege-se2-bos-072015-1/README.md

 + You should build a page to see your own profile page that displays your name, bio, and photos.

 + A User should be able to "post photos" to their page.
-	* Clicking an "Add Photos" link on the users page should take them to a form.
+	* Clicking an "Add Photos" link on your profile page should take them to a form.
 	* The form should show all available photos in the database.
 	* The user should be able to select a photo.
 	* After submitting the form, the photo should display in their "my photos section."